 Over the years SUSO has been led by many prominent conductors including Eric Gross, Peter Platt, Ben Macpherson, Nicholas Routley, Colin Piper and George Ellis.
 Through a longstanding connection with the university’s Arts Music Unit the orchestra has performed works by prominent Australian composers including Anne Boyd, Ross Edwards, Peter Sculthorpe and Matthew Hindson.

-SUSO is run by an eleven person committee, elected each year at the society’s AGM.
+SUSO is run by a twelve person committee, elected each year at the society’s AGM.
 Any member of the society may run for a position.
-Our 2016 committee is:
+Our 2023 committee is: